tjarjoura/string_repeat/README.md

-Small program that reads in a sequence of lowercase letters, with optional repetition syntaxes and produces an output sequence of chracters.
+Small program that reads in a sequence of lowercase letters, with optional repetition syntax and produces an output sequence of chracters.

 For example: